What is management information?

 Perspective planning & control & PDCA

-Score together faster using the same definitions
+Score faster together with the same control language

-Use an improvement cycle
+Finally, always use an improvement cycle